Machine learning study on single production of a singlet vectorlike lepton at the Large Hadron Collider: Conclusions

 Depending on the decay processes of two $\tau$ leptons, the final states are classified into the three- and four-lepton search channels.
 In the three-lepton channel, the primary kinematic variables include the transverse momentum of the leading lepton $ p_{\mathrm{T}}^{(\ell_1)} $, the scalar sum of the transverse momenta of two leading leptons $ s p_T^{(\ell_1, \ell_2)} $, the missing transverse energy $ E_{T}^{\mathrm{miss}} $, the dilepton invariant mass $ M_{2\ell} $, and the trilepton invariant mass $ M_{3\ell} $.
 In the four-lepton channel, $M_{3\ell} $ is replaced by the four-lepton invariant mass $ M_{4\ell} $.

 In order to enhance signal-background discrimination, independent XGBoost classifiers are trained for both channels.
 Classifier hyperparameters, such as the number of trees and the maximum tree depth, are optimized via grid search on the training set using average cross-validation scores, including negative log loss and weighted accuracy.
 Notably, within the same hyperparameter search space, the classifier for the four-lepton channel achieves a higher optimal cross-validation score than that for the three-lepton channel, indicating superior model fitting and generalization.
-Consequently, for the dominant SM background $pp \to ZZ$, the selection efficiency in the three- and four-lepton channels are $\mathcal{O}(10^{-3})$ and $\mathcal{O}(10^{-4})$, respectively.
+Consequently, for the dominant SM background $pp \to ZZ$, the selection efficiencies in the three- and four-lepton channels are $\mathcal{O}(10^{-3})$ and $\mathcal{O}(10^{-4})$, respectively.
 This improvement stems from stronger kinematic constraints in the four-lepton channel, which enhance the separability between signal and background in the feature space.

 After adopting appropriate output thresholds of the XGBoost classifier, the SM backgrounds in both channels can be greatly suppressed, while the signal efficiency remain sufficiently high.
-Our analyses show that, at the 14~TeV HL-LHC with an integrated luminosity of $ 3000~\mathrm{fb}^{-1} $, the $2\sigma$ exclusion limit in the three-lepton (four-lepton) channel can reach up to $m_{\tau'} \simeq 620~(490)~\si{GeV}$ for $s_L = 0.5$.
-If the $5\sigma$ discovery limit is considered, the HL-LHC can probe a $\tau'$ lepton with a mass of $\sim 480~(365)~\si{GeV}$ in the three-lepton (four-lepton) channel.
+Our analyses show that, at the 14~TeV HL-LHC with an integrated luminosity of $ 3000~\mathrm{fb}^{-1} $ under the assumption of negligible systematic uncertainties, the $2\sigma$ exclusion limit in the three-lepton (four-lepton) channel can reach up to $m_{\tau'} \simeq 500~(405)~\si{GeV}$ in the parameter region allowed by the electroweak oblique parameter constraint.
+If the $5\sigma$ discovery limit is considered, the HL-LHC can probe a $\tau'$ lepton with a mass of $\sim 400~(305)~\si{GeV}$ in the three-lepton (four-lepton) channel.
+If systematic uncertainties are assumed to be $50\%$ of the statistical uncertainties, the resulting signal significance is only slightly reduced.